Tyler Linderbaum: Professional career

+Baltimore Ravens

 Linderbaum was selected by the Baltimore Ravens in the first round with the 25th overall pick after a trade with the Arizona Cardinals to get the draft pick in the 2022 NFL draft.
 Linderbaum started all 17 regular season games and one playoff game for the Ravens in his rookie season.
 He earned a spot on the PFWA All-Rookie Team.
 He started 14 games in his second season and was named to his first career Pro Bowl towards the end of the season.

+He was named to his second consecutive Pro Bowl on January 2, 2025.

 On April 30, 2025, the Ravens opted not to exercise the fifth-year option on Linderbaum's contract, citing financial reasons.

+Linderbaum was selected to his third consecutive Pro Bowl in December 2025.

+Las Vegas Raiders

+On March 12, 2026, the Las Vegas Raiders signed Linderbaum to a three-year, $81 million contract that includes $60 million guaranteed and a signing bonus of $20 million.